 Sometimes when you don’t have your zippo or torch at hand, you find yourself turning to good old traditional matches.

-The technique is very similar to the information provided in the above, but here is a step-by-step guide for lighting your cigar with wooden matches:
+The technique is very similar to the information provided above, but here is a step-by-step guide for lighting your cigar with wooden matches:

 - Light the match by striking it on the side of the matchbox.
-After lit, hold the match with the head point down for 1-2 seconds to ensure it is lit.
+After it’s lit, hold the match with the head point down for 1-2 seconds to ensure it’s lit.

-- While puffing on the cigar to ensure it is lit, rotate the cigar slowly to ensure the fire hits every part of the foot.
+- While puffing on the cigar to ensure it’s lit, rotate the cigar slowly to ensure the fire hits every part of the foot.

 - After the cigar is fully lit, blow out the match and enjoy your cigar.